hisusqristos/hisusqristos/README.md

+Dear visitor,

-This space is one of authenticity, where challenges are faced with the courage of a gallant girl-tiger-knight, a 'tigirlight'.
-I keep my repositories public as a commitment to transparency, knowing they are full of flaws and unfinished ideas.
+This space is one of great joy, where challenges are faced with the courage of a warrior tiger-girl, a *"wartigirl"*. </br>
+I keep my repositories public as a commitment to transparency, knowing they are full of flaws and unfinished ideas. </br>
 But each one reflects my path, and i welcome you to see it as it is.

-> Shomen-ni-Rei!
-Osu. </br>
+> 🐉 Shomen-ni-Rei!
+Osu. 🐅 Sensei-ni-Rei!
+Osu. 🐙 Otagai-ni-Rei: Osu.
-Sensei-ni-Rei!
-Osu. </br>
-Otagai-ni-Rei: Osu. </br>